steveclarke/mcp-superthread-plus/README.md

 ## Why?

-Superthread is a powerful project management platform combining tasks, boards, documentation, and AI meeting notes.
-This MCP server enables AI assistants to:
+Superthread is a powerful project management platform.
+This MCP server enables AI assistants to manage cards, boards, documentation, and more through natural conversation.

-- Create and manage tasks/cards with full workflow control
-- Organize work with boards, spaces, and roadmap projects
-- Maintain documentation with pages and wikis
-- Facilitate collaboration through comments and discussions
-- Search across all project entities
-- Configure entire workspaces programmatically

 Perfect for teams using AI to streamline project setup, task creation from requirements, and workspace automation.

 ## Features

-- 📋 **Task Management** - Create, update, assign, and track cards with relationships and tags
+- 📋 **Card Management** - Create and manage cards with full workflow control (tags, checklists, relationships, assignments)
 - 📊 **Boards & Spaces** - Organize work with customizable boards and organizational spaces
 - 🗺️ **Roadmap Projects** - Plan and track large initiatives (epics)
-- 📝 **Documentation** - Create and maintain pages/wikis with full content management
+- 📝 **Documentation** - Create and maintain pages
-- 💬 **Comments & Collaboration** - Thread discussions on cards and pages with @mentions
+- 💬 **Collaboration** - Thread discussions on cards and pages with comments
+- 🔍 **Search** - Find anything across all entities
 - 🎯 **Meeting Notes** - Manage meeting notes and transcriptions
-- 🔍 **Global Search** - Find anything across your workspace
-- ✅ **Checklists** - Add and manage task checklists on cards

 ## Installation